Elizabeth Simcoe

 Dame Elizabeth Posthuma Simcoe (22 September 1762 – 17 January 1850) was an English artist and diarist in colonial Canada.
 Her husband, John Graves Simcoe, was the first Lieutenant Governor of Upper Canada.
-Her diary gives an effective account of Canadian life.
+Her diary gives an account of Canadian life.

 Biography

-She was born Elizabeth Posthuma Gwillim to Lt Col. Thomas Gwillim and Elizabeth Spinckes in the village of Aldwincle, Northamptonshire, England, Her father died before her birth and her mother shortly afterwards.
+She was born Elizabeth Posthuma Gwillim to Lt Col. Thomas Gwillim and Elizabeth Spinckes in the village of Aldwincle, Northamptonshire, England.
+Her father died before her birth and her mother shortly afterwards.
 After her baptism, on the same day as her mother's burial, she was taken into the care of her mother's younger sister, Margaret.
 In commemoration of her posthumous birth, Elizabeth was given the middle name Posthuma.
-Her adopted mother, Margaret, married Admiral Samuel Graves on 14 June 1769 and she grew up at Graves's estate, Hembury Fort near Honiton in Devon.
+Her aunt and adoptive mother, Margaret, married Admiral Samuel Graves on 14 June 1769 and Elizabeth grew up at Graves's estate, Hembury Fort near Honiton in Devon.
 Gwillim was one of a group of friends that included Mary Anne Burges in Honiton.

 On 30 December 1782, Elizabeth married John Graves Simcoe, Admiral Graves's godson.
 Between the years 1784 and 1804, they had eleven children, among them Francis Simcoe, after whom they named Castle Frank.
 Nine survived to adulthood; Katherine, their only child to be born in Upper Canada, and John Cornwall Simcoe died in infancy.
 Katherine is buried at Fort York Garrison.